opendr-io/causality/README.md

 ![Alt text](img/causality-small.png)

-### CAUSALITY is an intrusion prediction model that is successfully predicting CVE exploitationn watch-listing with lead times ranging from days to months to over a year.
+### CAUSALITY is an intrusion prediction model that is successfully predicting CVE exploitation watch-listing with lead times ranging from days to months to over a year.
 The project has been presented at THREATCON1, RSAC 2026, BASC OWASP 2025, and BSidesSW 2025.
 The audit tools contain what is needed to verify the prediction proofs.

 ### Contents: